 Where the Kids Play

 Show your kiddos a blast by taking them on a tour of these engaging, easy-does-it runs:

 - Alice Avenue

 Not your average green runs, the entire Baby Thunder Family Area features playful activations that pay homage to Snowbird’s mining history.
 With wide-open beginner terrain and a simple-to-load double chairlift, this is the ideal spot for your family.
 Transform learning into play as you ski through old mining towns, jail houses and more.

 Class Is In Session

 Kids as young as 3 can learn to ski—with a focus on technique, safety and fun—through the Snowbird Mountain School.
-Programs include instruction for Chickadees (age 3-4), Kinderbirds (age 5-6) and Youth & Teens (age 7-15).
+Programs include instruction for Chickadees (age 3-4), Kinderbirds (age 5-6) and Mountain Adventure (age 7-15).
 Snowbird also offers skiing and snowboarding lessons for children and adults with adaptive needs through Wasatch Adaptive Sports.

-Avoid some of the chaos that comes with the first day of a family ski vacation and enjoy a discount by booking ski and snowboard rentals before arriving.
-Online pre-booking is available through Cliff Sports (conveniently inside The Cliff Lodge next to the ski locker room) and at Creekside Sports upstairs at Gad Valley’s Creekside Lodge.
+Spend more time enjoying Snowbird with your family and less time getting organized—plus, enjoy a discount—when you book ski and snowboard rentals before arriving.
+Online pre-booking is available through Cliff Sports (conveniently inside The Cliff Lodge next to the ski locker room), Snowbird Sports (located within the Snowbird Center close to Chickadee Hill) and at Creekside Sports (upstairs at Gad Valley’s Creekside Lodge).